During an online conference with Power Platform experts, a technical enthusiast asked an important question:

 We will create a Power Automate Flow that will get triggered on the creation of the Leads record.
 For this, we will select the ‘When a record is created, updated, or deleted’ trigger and will select ‘Create’ as the trigger condition.
 If you want to learn more about scope, refer to this blog to know how to use Scope with Common Data Service in Microsoft Flow.

 We will add the ‘List Records’ step to retrieve the Email Template by its name (Title).
-Let us suppose we are retrieving the below template.
+Let us suppose we are retrieving the template below.

 Add a filter query to retrieve template by the title as shown below